Understanding and Estimating the Execution Time of Quantum Circuits: Results

 Similar to \ref{sec:sim-graph-features}, we iteratively removed parts of the graph features and performed 10-fold cross-validation to evaluate the model performance using the remaining features, with the results presented in Table~\ref{tab:Evaluation of Prediction Results on Quantum Computers with Missing Components of the Graph Features}.

 \textbf{All features within the graph features positively impact the model's performance; however, none of the graph features are critical, as removing any one of these features does not significantly impact the model's performance. } In particular, unlike the results of RQ2, the T1, T2 features do not play a significantly important role: in fact, the absence of the T1, T2 features results in the smallest increases in Average MSE and Average NMSE, and the least decrease in Average R-squared, which contrasts sharply with their highest importance for predicting execution times on simulators in RQ2.
-As explained in RQ2, a longer T1 or T2 time may require a simulator to take a longer time to simulate the circuit behavior; however, when a circuit is executed in a real quantum computer, intuitively, the execution time does not depend on the T1, T2 times: T1, T2 times control the maximum time a quantum circuit can execute reliably, not the actual execution time. \textbf{Our observations highlight the intrinsic differences between modeling quantum circuits' execution times on real quantum computers and simulators.}
+As explained in RQ2, a longer T1 or T2 time may require a simulator to take a longer time to simulate the circuit behavior; however, when a circuit is executed in a real quantum computer, intuitively, the execution time does not depend on the T1, T2 times: Unlike noise-aware simulators that explicitly simulate decoherence based on T1 and T2 values, real quantum computers only rely on pulse calibration and gate scheduling, where T1 and T2 represent the upper bounds on coherent operation windows, rather than determining the actual gate time.
+Therefore, T1 and T2 do not directly affect the execution time of a circuit, which instead depends on gate durations, pulse alignment, and scheduling constraints on hardware.
+This explains why removing the T1, T2 features does not significantly degrade performance in this setting. \textbf{Our observations highlight the intrinsic differences between modeling quantum circuits' execution times on real quantum computers and simulators.}